 Reprtoir understands that this transformation is already occurring, which is why we created this software solution for music professionals everywhere.
 We believe that offering an all-in-one music business platform is the kind of innovation in music that the industry needs right now.

-Whether it be managing audio files with the right metadata, managing musical works, sending private playlists with real time tracking or managing royalty accounting, we have a solution for you.
+Whether it be managing audio files with the right metadata, managing musical works or managing royalty accounting, we have a solution for you.
 Book a call now with our team and we will be glad to guide you through what we can do to help.